-Written, understandable safe work practices for entry into, and work in enclosed spaces and for rescue procedures shall be developed, implemented, and provided to affected employees.
+Written, understandable safe work practices for entry into and work in enclosed spaces and for rescue procedures shall be developed, implemented, and provided to affected employees.

-5.01 Qualified persons
+5.01 Qualified Persons

 Only qualified persons shall be assigned to work on energized underground conductors or equipment.
-Persons in training who are qualified by experience and training shall be permitted to work on energized underground conductors or equipment while under the continuous supervision or instruction of a Journeyman Lineman/Cable Splicer and/or Substation Technician.
+Appropriate level Apprentices who are qualified by experience and training shall be permitted to work on energized underground conductors or equipment while under the continuous supervision of a Journeyman Lineman/Cable Splicer and/or Substation Technician.